YonatanBest/A-Comparative-Analysis-of-Optimizers-for-Classification-with-CNN-BeyondAI-2024/shaurya/README.md

 3. Model Design: A flexible feedforward neural network (FlexibleNN) was developed to study the effects of model complexity on performance.

-A.Data Preparation: The MNIST dataset was used for training and evaluation, consisting of grayscale images of handwritten digits.
+A. Data Preparation: The MNIST dataset was used for training and evaluation, consisting of grayscale images of handwritten digits.

-B.Training and Evaluation Pipeline: The model was trained using cross-entropy loss and SGD optimizer, with training and testing across epochs to analyze performance trends like overfitting and double descent.
+B. Training and Evaluation Pipeline: The model was trained using cross-entropy loss and SGD optimizer, with training and testing across epochs to analyze performance trends like overfitting and double descent.

-C.Visualization: Training and test losses were plotted across epochs for each model configuration.
+C. Visualization: Training and test losses were plotted across epochs for each model configuration.
 This allowed the identification of overfitting regions and the double descent behavior as model complexity increased.

 4. Effect of Model Complexity:
 A. Increasing the number and size of hidden layers initially improved performance, reducing both training and test loss.